-FERPA permits the disclosure of PII from students' education records, without conser student, if the disclosure meets certain conditions found in §99.31 of the FERPA regul Except for disclosures to school officials, disclosures related to some judicial orders o lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Requests for access to education records will be recorded.
-Eligible students have a rigin spect and review the record of disclosures.
-A post-secondary institution may disclosure the education records without obtaining prior written consent of the student -
+Eligible students have a right to inspect and review the record of disclosures.
+A post-secondary institution may disclose PII from the education records without obtaining prior written consent of the student -